bwoodsend/polycotylus/README.rst

 This project is still fairly work in progress.
 It is not available on PyPI.
 To use this project as it is right now, you will have to install ``polycotylus`` from version control (instructions below).
-It does have documentation but that documentation is not on readthedocs – you'll have to build that from source too:
+It does have documentation but that documentation is not on readthedocs – you'll need to build that from source too:

 .. code-block:: bash